Herbert Sobel

 Herbert Maxwell Sobel (January 26, 1912 – September 30, 1987) was an American soldier who served as a commissioned officer with Easy Company, 2nd Battalion, 506th Parachute Infantry Regiment, in the 101st Airborne Division during World War II.
+Known as a tough, strict, and divisive training commander, Sobel was ultimately replaced as company commander prior to D-Day due to his perceived inadequacy leading soldiers in field combat exercises.

 Sobel's story was featured in historian Stephen E. Ambrose's book Band of Brothers, and he was portrayed by David Schwimmer in the HBO miniseries of the same name.

 Early life and education

-Sobel was born and raised in a Jewish family in Chicago, Illinois.
+Sobel was born and raised in a Jewish family of four children in Chicago, Illinois.
 He attended high school at the Culver Military Academy in Indiana, where he was a member of the swim team, and later graduated from the University of Illinois, where he studied business.